alexain/sonus-umbrae/docs/LANGUAGE.md

 The Audio section reports the effective Web Audio sample rate and available latency information. `SAMPLE RATE` can use the device default or request 44.1, 48, 88.2 or 96 kHz.
 Where the browser supports Audio Output Devices, `OUTPUT DEVICE` enumerates and selects available audio outputs; unsupported browsers keep that row browser-controlled.
 Device and sample-rate changes are structural: Sonus asks for confirmation, restarts the audio engine, reloads its AudioWorklets/WASM, and then rebuilds the current program.
 Cancelling restores the previous configuration.
 Browser APIs do not expose reliable hardware bit depth, so Sonus does not invent a bit-depth readout.

-The Interface section includes the variable inspector, lightweight runtime metrics, the header DSP status, and the refresh rate used by `LIVE` controls.
+The Interface section includes the variable inspector, lightweight runtime metrics, the header DSP status, the refresh rate used by `LIVE` controls, and the configurable Object Toggle and Scheme shortcut keys.
+The shortcut key is combined with `Cmd` on macOS or `Ctrl` on Windows/Linux.
 Preferences are stored locally by the browser.
+On a fresh installation the Variables and Metrics panels are disabled by default; an existing stored preference continues to take precedence.

 `>ABOUT` opens the project/version and runtime information screen. `>HELP` remains the command reference and `>SCHEME` remains the signal-graph view.